RTXteam/RTX/code/ARAX/ARAXQuery/Overlay/ngd/README.md

 Point the builder at this directory with `--pubmed-dir` or `NGD_PUBMED_DIR`.

+### 4. Tier 0 KGX edges file (optional but strongly recommended)

+A KGX-format `edges.jsonl` (or `.jsonl.gz`) for the tier 0 graph.
+Each line is a JSON edge object with at least `subject`, `object`, and `publications` (a list of `PMID:NNN` strings).
+When provided, every edge with publications contributes its PMIDs to both endpoint CURIEs.
+Without it, the resulting `curie_to_pmids.sqlite` covers only PubMed-name-resolved CURIEs and overlap with tier 0 nodes will be poor (~5%).

+Pass via `--tier0-edges` or `NGD_TIER0_EDGES`.
+The builder logs a warning and continues if it isn't provided.

 ## Checking your setup

 Before running a build, use `--test` to verify that all paths and